michaeljolley/michaeljolley.github.io/content/blog/2020/choosing-between-blazor-server-or-web-assembly/index.md

 Because you're writing C#, you can use any .NET libraries that conform to the [.NET Standard](https://dotnet.microsoft.com/platform/dotnet-standard).
-That means most of the packages you would normally pull from [Nuget](https://www.nuget.org/) can be included in your application.
+That means most of the packages you would pull from [Nuget](https://www.nuget.org/) can be included in your application.
 But the first choice you have to make is what flavor of Blazor you want to use.

 Blazor can run your C# application in the browser, using WebAssembly, or on the Server.
 Both have pros/cons that should be considered depending on the